yuraxdrumz/blog/source/_drafts/Golang-Memory-Leaks.md

 To inspect a profile we run `go tool pprof heap.out`.

 There are two types of allocations the profile will collect
-- in_use - current allocations
+- in_use - current allocations (Insert pic with memory)
 ![](./pprof_inuse_space.png)

 - alloc - total allocations since the program started running, regardless of whether the memory was freed or not.
+(Insert pic with memory)
 ![](./pprof_alloc_space.png)

 Entering top will display the top 10 results that make up the most memory consumers.
 We can write any number after top to see the top results.